WPChill/download-monitor/readme.txt

 = Features =

 * Add, edit and remove downloads from a familiar WP interface; Your downloads are just like posts.
+* 100% Gutenberg compatible, including a new Download Monitor Download Block.
+Type /download to use it!
 * Quick-add panel for adding downloads / files whilst editing posts.
 * Add multiple file versions to your downloads each with their own data like download count and file links.
 * Define alternative links (mirrors) per download version.